DETAILED ACTION

 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to optimize the amount of olefin elastomer (polymeric resin modifier) to include the claimed range.
 One would have been motivated to provide enough olefin elastomer (polymeric resin modifier) to provide the desired hand and structural stability while maintaining the desired physical properties such as strength.
 It has been held that, where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 See MPEP 2144.05(II).

 With respect to claim 21, Kormann in view of Song and Wantanabe teaches all the limitations of claim 1 above.
 Kormann further teaches the by using the same material for the upper and the sole they can be bonded by applying heat (paragraphs [0035]-[0036]).
+Since resin of the leather material of the upper is defined as the first polyolefin material and the resin of the sole is defined as the second polyolefin resin, thermal bonding between the upper and the sole would necessarily result in a melted and re-solidified polyolefin resin composition comprising the first polyolefin resin composition of the upper and the second polyolefin resin composition of the sole.

-Claim(s) 11-19 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Kormann (US 2016/0302508) in view of Song (KR 2019-0004492)3,4 and Wantanabe (US4434518) as applied to claim 1 above.
+Claim(s) 12-19 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Kormann (US 2016/0302508)2 in view of Song (KR 2019-0004492)3,4 and Wantanabe (US4434518)2 as applied to claim 1 above.
 Supporting evidence provided by Tau (US 2004/0087751).

-With respect to claims 11-12, Kormann in view of Song and Wantanabe teaches all the limitations of claim 1 above.
+With respect to claim 12, Kormann in view of Song and Wantanabe teaches all the limitations of claim 1 above.
 Particularly, Song teaches artificial leather comprising a fabric layer, a functional layer made of a polyolefin-based resin material laminated on top of the fabric layer, and a skin layer made of a polyolefin-based resin material laminated on top of the functional layer (paragraph [0007]).
 The polyolefin resin material skin layer and functional layer can be formed of a polyolefin mixed resin composed of an olefin elastomer and an olefin resin (paragraph [0021]).
 It is preferable to use a propylene-based elastomer randomly copolymerized with ethylene (paragraph [0023]).

 While Song does not explicitly teach that the polyolefin-based resin material is thermoplastic, it is known in the art that flexible thermoplastic olefin blends are typically a blend of polypropylene with an elastomer, such as elastomeric propylene-alpha olefin copolymers (Tau; paragraph [0003]).
 It is therefore reasonable to presume that the polyolefin-based resin material of Song is thermoplastic.